globalrestorationproject/globalrestorationproject.github.io/publications.md

 protect the world’s grasslands for succeeding generations of our species and others.
 ---

-#### International Law and Agroecological Husbandry by John W. Head
+#### International Law and Agroecological Husbandry, by John W. Head
 Available [here](https://www.routledge.com/International-Law-and-Agroecological-Husbandry-Building-legal-foundations/Head/p/book/9780367029876)

 Remarkable advances are being made in life science and agricultural research to reform the methods of food production, particularly with regard to staple grain and legume crops, in ways that will better reflect ecological realities.
 However, advances in science may be insufficient to ensure that these possibilities for agricultural reform are realized in practice and in a sustainable way.
 This book shows how these can only be achieved through changes in legal norms and institutions at the global level.